 Understanding the root causes is your first step toward eliminating these costly disruptions.

-The primary culprits behind rotary actuator drift include seal degradation, air supply contamination, mechanical wear, temperature fluctuations, and inadequate lubrication—each requiring specific diagnostic and repair approaches.
+The primary culprits behind rotary actuator drift include seal degradation, air supply contamination, mechanical wear, temperature fluctuations, and inadequate lubrication2—each requiring specific diagnostic and repair approaches.

 Internal Seal Deterioration